UMMS-Biocore/debrowser/README.md

 * You can investigate the gene/region vs samples data in detail by clicking the **Show Data** button, or download all corrected data by clicking **Download** button.

-Since we have completed **batch effect correction and normalization** step, we can continue with one of the following options: 'Go to DE Analysis' and ,'Go to QC plots!'.
+Since we have completed **batch effect correction and normalization** step, we can continue with one of the following options: 'Go to DE Analysis' and, 'Go to QC plots!'.
 First option takes you to page where differential expression analyses are conducted with DESeq2, EdgeR or Limma.
 The second option, 'Go to QC plots!', takes you to a page where you can view quality control metrics of your data by PCA, All2All, Heatmap, Density, and IQR plots.

 # DE Analysis: